projectchrono/chrono-website/about/index.md

 - Chrono::MKL and Chrono::MUMPS, which provide interfaces to the PARDISO and MUMPS sparse direct linear solvers
 - Chrono::Parallel, a library for enabling multi-core parallel computation in Chrono
 - Chrono::Distributed, a library for enabling MPI distributed parallel computation in Chrono
+- Chrono::Granular, a library for GPU-enabled granular dynamics simulation in Chrono
 - Chrono::Cascade, a library which provides CAD interoperability
 - Chrono::SolidWorks, an add-in for SolidWorks&copy;, which can be used to export 3D models and geometries from a  CAD file into Chrono